Where Got Ghost?: Plot

-Nan and Lei are attending their army NS reservist training and had to trek through a jungle to reach a checkpoint using a map.
-Along the way, they become lost and decide to take a short cut through a supposedly haunted jungle, where they find the tombstone of a young woman in the middle of nowhere.
+3SGs Nan and Lei are attending their NS army reservist topographic training and had to trek through a jungle to reach a checkpoint using a map.
+Along the way, they become lost and decide to take a shortcut through a supposedly haunted jungle, where they find the gravestone of a young woman in the middle of nowhere.
 After night falls, the two soldiers notice a woman in a red dress watching them from a distance, which frightened them.

-There is a huge thunderstorm the next morning.
-Nan and Lei meet a plump girl named Yin Yin with a white umbrella selling drinks and sought refuge at her house.
-There, they encounter the woman in the red dress again, and run for their lives.
-Yin Yin catches up with them after a while and explains that it was her, and not a ghost, that they saw back in the house.
-She persuades them to return to her house, making them feel more comfortable by performing magic.
+Nan and Lei found the shortcut their commanding officer told about in the next morning.
+After running out of water, they meet a plump girl named Yin Yin with a white umbrella selling drinks and sought refuge at her house.
+There, they encounter the woman in the red dress again after a peeping attempt, and run for their lives, and later they got trapped nearby a gravestone revealed to be Yin Yin's.
+Yin Yin catches up with them after a while and explains that it was her, and not a ghost, and the owner of the grave was her twin sister, that they saw back in the house.
+She persuades them to return to her house, making them feel more comfortable by performing magic, which she claimed to learn from her father, who was a magician and David Footballfield's (David Copperfield) alleged mentor.
 After a demonstration, Nan and Lei allow themselves to be strapped to chairs and noosed so they can learn one of Yin Yin's magic tricks.

 However, it was a trap.
 The two men are left hanging on a tree outside the house, as the two girls, Yin Yin and the other female ghost, are ready to depart now that they have found two people to take their place.
 As an epilogue, the story skips to the following year where another batch of soldiers arrives for reservist training.
 Once again, two of them get lost and take a shortcut.
 The story ends with them wandering through the forest and stopping in front of Nan and Lei.

+The episode ends with the phrase "Be prepared to face consequences if taking shortcuts" (要走捷徑 就得準備付出代價).